 - Everyone’s expected role in the meeting.

-- What is in your slide deck.
+- What is in your slide deck, if you have one.
 Share it in advance where possible.

-- If you are going to be using additional technical features.
+- Finally, if you are going to be using additional technical features.

 For instance, send out an email out with this information at least a day before the scheduled meeting.
 Give people time to review it.